akeneo/pim-docs/cookbook/custom_entity/index.rst

 From this point a working grid screen is visible at /app_dev.php/custom-entity/manufacturer (where custom-entity is the route prefix used for the bundle).

-And if some customers are manually added to the database, the pagination will be visible as well.

-But the grid will still be empty, as no field are define yet to be displayed.
+If some customers are manually added to the database, the pagination will be visible as well, but the grid will still be empty, as no displayable fields are defined yet.

 Defining fields used in the grid ................................
-Fields must specifically defined to be usable in the grid and where they can be used (column, filtering, sorting...).
-In order to do that, the configureFields method in the ManufacturerGridManager is overriden:
+Fields must be specifically configured to be usable in the grid as columns, for filtering or for sorting.
+In order to do that, the configureFields method in the ManufacturerGridManager has to be overridden:

 .. code-block:: php